 A good place to start is 'Concert Square' (pictured right) the center & heartbeat of Liverpool's buzzing nightlife, you'll instantly get a feel of what Liverpool is all about when you enter Concert Square about 10:30pm on a Friday or Saturday night.
 The same goes for 'Mathew Street' (pictured above), and if you're after something a little trendy then head to Victoria Street (next door to mathew st.) or St Peters Square (next to concert sq.) if you ever get lost just ask somebody.

 If you fancy some hardcore late night after hour clubbing then head to Eberle Street, Liverpool's popular after hour clubbing strip and popular gay & friendly drinking hotspot, just up the road from Mathew Street.
-Super Club Garlands 11pm - 4am and then G bar nightclub or Passion nightclub... drinking and dancing till 7am in the morning, loads of funky house and electro music.
-Expect a strict door policy so don't be surprised if you get turned away if your in a big group.
+Super Club Garlands 11-6am (re-opened March 2018) including their sister basement club, Club Underground (formerly Bedlam) playing hard house and electro music with regular international dj's jetting in to play here.

 " For the older crowd: one place and one place only...
 Seel Street.
 Full of great bars.
 Revolutions to start.
 Good vibe and cheap drinks.

-We've been getting the odd email about where to go besides concert square and mathew street.
+We've been getting the odd email about where to go besides Concert Square and Mathew Street.
 Clubbers complaining about too many lads and scallys in the bars and clubs.
-We recommend checking out St peters square and Seel street, ironically 2 minutes from Concert Square.
+We recommend checking out the St peters square and Seel Street bars, ironically, 2 minutes from Concert Square.

-A couple of trendy bars, funky students and lots of young professionals hang around here.
-We can recommend the Peacock bar, Revolution, Alma de Cuba, Igloo, Heebie Jeebies and the new funky cool Cinema Paradiso.
-It might also be a good idea to head up to Hardman street, popular student quarter very funky, no scallys, great music and student type atmospheres.
+It might also be a good idea to head up to Hardman street, popular student quarter which has a few funky bars, no scallys, live music and student type atmospheres.

 We do tend to repeat ourselves quite a lot about Concert Square, so we must emphasize that Concert Square is the main drinking hotspot for Liverpool's nightlife on a Friday & Saturday night.
 Perfectly positioned, right in the centre of Liverpool offering you a mass of bars and clubs and walking distance to a lot of other popular drinking areas here in Liverpool, including: Seel Street, Wood Street, Slater Street and the trendy St Peters Square.